Strategic Planning ProcessStep One - Foundation

 A vision and purpose should encapsulate who you are as a business.
-At the top-most level, the statements describe what you want to achieve, and how you will interact with society, your staff, and your customers.
-It provides the foundation for a comprehensive assessment.
+The statements describe what you want to achieve, and how you will interact with society, your staff, and your customers.
+They provide the foundation for a comprehensive assessment.

 Strength comes from the core.
 And that’s where the foundation of your strategy is built; your core values.
 These are fundamental in helping to create your vision and purpose.
 And the best news is, they’re already a big part of your business; they’re why you started in the first place.
 What do you believe?
 How do you work?
 Why do you work the way you do?
 What is it all for?
 Core values might include things like Integrity, Honesty, Helpfulness, Customer Focus or Sustainable Working.

 Make a list of your core values and then be ruthless and cut it down to the top five or six.
 These are the most important values that you, your staff and your customers should believe.